531 PI

 Honoured for over 20 years of dedication to Pacific nursing success, fellow Pacific Education Award recipient Loma-Linda Tasi was also recognised.

-Tasi was a pioneer of the Bachelor of Nursing Pacific programme, and attributed her passion for education to values instilled by her parents.
+Tasi was a pioneer of the Bachelor of Nursing Pacific programme and attributed her passion for education to the values instilled in her by her parents.

 "Education is lifelong, something that is for everyone, and education is something that helps you grow and become a better person from where you're at."

-Tasi said she finds immense joy in witnessing her students' growth.
+Tasi said she found immense joy in witnessing her students' growth.

 "What I love about my role is seeing the students learn about the theories and the discipline," she said.